Capital punishment in China: Legal procedure

-However, capital punishment in China can be politically or socially influenced.
+However, capital punishment in China can be subject to political or social influence.
 In 2003, a local court sentenced the leader of a triad society to a death sentence with two years of probation.
 However, the public opinion was that the sentence was too light.
 Under public pressure, the Supreme People's Court took the case and retried the leader, resulting in a death sentence which was carried out immediately.

 Since 1980, the state's security apparatus has initiated various "strike hard" (严打 (Yándǎ)) campaigns against specific types of crime.
-Critics have noted that the campaigns lead to the streamlining of capital cases, where cases are investigated, appeals heard, and sentences carried out at rates much more rapidly than normal.
+Critics have noted that the campaigns lead to the streamlining of capital cases, where cases are investigated, appeals heard, and sentences carried out at rates much more rapid than normal.
 Since 2006, Chinese Supreme Court justice Xiao Yang has worked to blunt the "strike hard" policy with his own policy of "balancing leniency and severity" (宽严相济 (Kuānyán Xiāngjì)), which is supposedly influenced by Hu Jintao's harmonious society concept.
 Xiao's policy includes improving the quality of appeals by mandating that the SPC, rather than simply the high people's court, review capital crime cases; increasing use of the "death sentence with two years' probation"; and requiring "clear facts" and "abundant evidence" for capital cases.

 The abolition of the death penalty in Hong Kong since 1993 is a major reason why China does not have a rendition agreement with that city.
 Since April 2019, a proposed extradition bill has sparked massive protests.

-The list of capital crimes includes counter-revolutionary crimes, such as organizing an "armed mass rebellion"; endangerment of public security, such as committing arson; and crimes against the person, such as the rape of a person under the age of 14.
+The list of capital crimes includes crimes endangering national security, such as organizing an "armed mass rebellion"; endangerment of public security, such as committing arson; and crimes against the person, such as the rape of a person under the age of 14.
 During the 1980s, "economic crimes" such as bribery, drug trafficking, and embezzlement were added to the legal code.
 Capital punishment in China can be imposed on crimes against national symbols and treasures, such as theft of cultural relics and (before 1997) the killing of giant pandas.
 Executions under the pretense of political crimes are extremely rare and confined to persons involved in violence or the threat of violence.

-Thirteen crimes were removed from the list of capital offenses in 2011, including smuggling of cultural relics, wildlife products, and precious metals.
-This brought the total number of capital offenses down from 68 to 55, though many of the crimes dropped from the list were rarely if ever punished with death penalty.
-The Draft 9th Amendment to the PRC Criminal Law was passed on 29 August 2015, which removed a further nine crimes from the list of capital offenses.
+Thirteen crimes were removed from the list of capital offenses in 2011, including the smuggling of cultural relics, wildlife products, and precious metals.
+This brought the total number of capital offenses down from 68 to 55, though many of the crimes dropped from the list were rarely, if ever, punished with the death penalty.
+The Draft 9th Amendment to the PRC Criminal Law was passed on 29 August 2015, removing nine additional crimes from the list of capital offenses.
 The crimes that were removed were: